tiagocoutinho/tiagocoutinho/README.md

 - 🐍 Working on [sockio][2] and [serialio][3] python libraries
 - 🎉 Celebrating the success of [multivisor][4]
-- 🧑‍🏫 Teaching my nefew programming using python
+- 🧑‍🏫 Teaching my nefews programming using python
 - 🛠 Currently improving my skills in Rust, Elixir and GraphQL
 - 👨‍🔬 I love to experiment with new technologies
 - 💼 Working as an independent contractor for [crunch.io](https://crunch.io/)